-Note that the inclusion or exclusion of virtual machines is not determined by the Field keyword alone, but depends on the rule you construct: the combination of Join, Field, Operator, and Value(s).
+Note that the inclusion or exclusion of virtual machines is not determined by the Field keyword alone, but depends on the rule you construct: the combination of Join, Field, Operator, and Values.

-Keywords in the Field drop-down
+Table 6-15 Keywords in the Field drop-down

-Field keyword Data type Description Annotation Alphanumeric string The text that is added to virtual machine annotations in vSphere Client.
+Field keyword OData field keyword Data type Description Annotation annotation Alphanumeric string The text that is added to virtual machine annotations in vSphere Client.
 Values are case-sensitive.
+AssetGroup assetGroup NEW

-Field keyword Data type Description Cluster Alphanumeric string The name of the cluster (a group of ESX servers) that the virtual machine is configured in.
+Field keyword OData field keyword Data type Description Cluster cluster Alphanumeric string The name of the cluster (a group of ESX servers) that the virtual machine is configured in.
 Values are not case-sensitive.
 Note: A virtual machine may be assigned to an ESX server that is not in a cluster.
 Note also that in VMware, a cluster name need only be unique within a datacenter path.
-Datacenter Alphanumeric The name of the VMware datacenter. string Values are not case-sensitive.
-DatacenterPath Alphanumeric string The folder structure that defines the path to a datacenter.
+Datacenter datacenter Alphanumeric The name of the VMware datacenter. string Values are not case-sensitive.
+DatacenterPath datacenterPath Alphanumeric string The folder structure that defines the path to a datacenter.
 Use this option if the datacenter name that you want to filter on is not unique in your environment.
 Values are case-sensitive.
-Datastore Alphanumeric string The name of the datastore.
+Datastore datastoreName Alphanumeric string The name of the datastore.
 Values are case-sensitive.
 Note: Multiple ESX servers can share access to the same datastore.
 Also, a datastore name can be duplicated between multiple ESX servers.
 Use DatacenterPath or ESXserver to uniquely identify the datacenter.
-DatastoreCluster Alphanumeric The name of the datastore cluster that contains the datastores. string Values are not case-sensitive.
-DatastoreFolder Alphanumeric The name of the folder that contains the datastores. string Values are not case-sensitive.
-DatastoreNFSHost Alphanumeric The name of the datastore's NFS host. string Values are not case-sensitive.
-DatastoreNFSPath Alphanumeric string The folder structure that defines the path to an NFS datastore.
-Use this option if the NFS host name of the datastore that you want to filter on is not unique in your environment.
+DatastoreCluster datastoreCluster Alphanumeric string The name of the datastore cluster that contains the datastores.
 Values are not case-sensitive.
+DatastoreFolder datastoreFolder Alphanumeric string The name of the folder that contains the datastores.
+Values are not case-sensitive.
+DatastoreNFSHost datastoreNfsHost Alphanumeric The name of the datastore's NFS host. string Values are not case-sensitive.